Beyond Rewards in Reinforcement Learning for Cyber Defence: Methodology

 \subsubsection{CAGE Experiments}

 To explore the generalisability of our findings to non-linear network structures and expanded state-action spaces we also trained agents in the MiniCAGE environment using the set of rewards detailed in Table~\ref{tab:RewFuncDefinitions}.
-The episode length was fixed at 100 steps and we trained agents using both PPO and DQN for 2.5 million timesteps (see Appendix \ref{miniCAGE_dqn} for DQN results).
+The episode length was fixed at 100 steps and agents were trained using both PPO and DQN for 2.5 million timesteps (see Appendix \ref{miniCAGE_dqn} for DQN results).